AMERICAN RABBIT HOUND ASSOCIATION

 the problem(s) cannot be resolved by the rules.

+VII.
 Breed Inspector

 A.

-Each club is to select a Breed Inspector for the
+select a Breed Inspector for the hunt.

-along with the hunt results.
+with the hunt results.

 3.

-If a handler is going to challenge the size of the
+If a handler is going to challenge the

-measurement by the Master of Hounds.
+request a measurement by the Master of Hounds.
+If the hound is found to be

-If the hound is found to be oversized it is disqualified.
-No other challenge
+oversized it is disqualified.
+No other challenge to the hound’s size can be

-to the hound’s size can be made except at the casting area.
-Once a dog is
+made except at the casting area.
+Once a dog is challenged and found to be

-same hunt.
+day at the same hunt.

 4.

-If a hound’s
+If a hound’s size is challenged at the

-size is challenged at the casting area or on the Bench and the Master of
+casting area or on the Bench and the Master of hounds finds the hound to be

-hounds finds the hound to be over 15 inches, the hosting club shall take 4
+over 15 inches, the hosting club shall take 4 pictures of the hound (Right

-pictures of the hound (Right side, Left side, Front view and Rear view).
-The
+side, Left side, Front view and Rear view).
+The pictures will be sent to NKC

-pictures will be sent to NKC along with the hunt results or e-mailed to NKC.
+along with the hunt results or e-mailed to NKC.
+If the handler refuses to

-If the handler refuses to let the club take the pictures, he/she gives up
+let the club take the pictures, he/she gives up his/her right to file a

-his/her right to file a protest on the measurement of the Master of Hounds.
+protest on the measurement of the Master of Hounds.
+The pictures should be

-The pictures should be taken at the time of the measurement.
+taken at the time of the measurement.

 5.

-of Hounds makes the final decision as to whether the challenged hound
+The Master of Hounds makes the final

-shall be allowed to hunt.
+decision as to whether the challenged hound shall be allowed to hunt.

-measured and recorded.
-The part touching the hound must be serrated (saw
+recorded.
+The part touching the hound must be serrated (saw tooth) so as to

-tooth) so as to go through the hound’s hair.
+go through the hound’s hair.

 7.

-The Breed Inspector shall determine whether a hound
+The Breed Inspector shall determine

-qualifies for ARHA registration.
-The Breed Inspector shall check AKC and UKC
+whether a hound qualifies for ARHA registration.
+The Breed Inspector shall

-registration papers for hounds being registered and write the AKC or UKC
+check AKC and UKC registration papers for hounds being registered and write

-registration number on the ARHA registration form.
+the AKC or UKC registration number on the ARHA registration form.

 8.

-The club secretary shall issue a form signed by the
+The club secretary shall issue a form

-Breed Inspector stating that said hound has been registered with NKC at that
+signed by the Breed Inspector stating that said hound has been registered

-club on that date.
-This form shall be filled out in duplicate.
-One copy
+with NKC at that club on that date.
+This form shall be filled out in

-shall be sent to NKC for registration.
-The second is to be given to the
+duplicate.
+One copy shall be sent to NKC for registration.
+The second is to

-dog’s owner to be presented at subsequent hunts until the official NKC
+be given to the dog’s owner to be presented at subsequent hunts until the

 9.

-When being measured, a hound shall be standing in a
+When being measured, a hound shall be

-measurer.
-The Breed Inspector or
+pose by the measurer.
+The Breed

-scratched.
+hound is scratched.

 A.

-All clubs must have a Master of Hounds and a Breed
+have a Master of Hounds and a Breed Inspector to conduct an ARHA licensed

 B.

-The club Treasurer, or another person appointed by
+Treasurer, or another person appointed by the club President, must collect

-the club President, must collect all money for entry fees and keep an
+all money for entry fees and keep an accurate accounting of this money.
+He

-accurate accounting of this money.
-He shall forward to the ARHA office all
+shall forward to the ARHA office all of the money that is required by the

-of the money that is required by the ARHA for licensed hunts.
+ARHA for licensed hunts.

-Casts
+C. Casts

 1.

-No casts shall be made until the Master of Hounds
+No casts shall be made until the Master

-has announced that the entries have been closed.
+of Hounds has announced that the entries have been closed.

-Methods for Selecting Judges and Casts
+3. Methods for Selecting Judges and Casts

 a.

-Judges for each cast may be drawn from the hat and
+cast may be drawn from the hat and assigned, in order, to each cast after

-assigned, in order, to each cast after all the casts of hounds have been
+all the casts of hounds have been drawn.
+If a conflict arises, the judge’s

-cast until no conflict exists.
-If a judge’s hound is in the cast to which
+name shall be rolled to the next cast until no conflict exists.
+If a judge’s

-he/she has been assigned, the judge shall be rolled to the next cast.
+hound is in the cast to which he/she has been assigned, the judge shall be

-Conflict means a judge cannot judge his/her own hound or any hound owned by
+rolled to the next cast.
+Conflict means a judge cannot judge his/her own

-an immediate member of his/her family.
+hound or any hound owned by an immediate member of his/her family.

-Immediate family is defined as
+Immediate family is defined as husband/wife, father/mother, brother/sister,

 b.

-Casts shall be determined by random selection
+Casts shall be

-methods to insure that all hounds have equal opportunity to win the event.
+determined by random selection methods to ensure that all hounds have equal

-The casts may be formed by placing the names of the hounds, or the assigned
+opportunity to win the event.
+The casts may be formed by placing the names

-numbers, in a container with a non-hunting person, or the Breed Inspector,
+of the hounds, or the assigned numbers, in a container with a non-hunting

-drawing the casts from the hat.
-A Bingo selection method may be used or
+person, or the Breed Inspector, drawing the casts from the hat.
+A Bingo

-other ARHA approved computer software.
+selection method may be used or other ARHA approved computer software.

 4.

-Separate drawings shall be made for Open Class,
+Separate drawings shall be made for

-Rabbit Champion, and Grand Rabbit Champion.
+Open Class, Rabbit Champion, and Grand Rabbit Champion.

 6.

-If an owner (not handler) draws 2 or more of
+If an owner (not handler) draws 2 or

-hounds in a cast.
+his/her hounds in a cast.

 7.

-If you enter a hound in a Little Pack sanctioned
+If you enter a hound in a Little Pack

-registration certificate of this hound showing more than one owner.
+ARHA registration certificate of this hound showing more than one owner.

 Both